 WHEN TO GO FOR GAME?

 Selous is a classic dry season park with game viewing at its best from July through to October.
 In this ‘dry’ season game tends to congregate around the rivers and lakes making viewing much easier.
 The herds build up in search of water and game viewing becomes significantly easier as the bush is so thin and dry.

 Outside of this period game viewing in Selous can be somewhat ‘iffy’!
 Travel in June and you may find the grass too long still…travel from November onwards and the movement of game away from the rivers (due to rain) means there is less of a concentration to be found throughout the park.
 However this is the time safari enthusiasts travel – happy to have less of a density of animals in return for the exclusivity of quiet camps and quiet parks.
 Birding however is absolutely superb from November through to March….if that tickles the twitcher in you!

-ACTIVITIES IN THE SELOUS
+SAFARI HOLIDAY ACTIVITIES IN THE SELOUS

-SELOUS TOP TIPS
+SELOUS TOP TIP

 - The Siwandu area is the best game viewing area in the whole park.
 Home to Lake Manze camp and also Siwandu Camp itself this is a fantastic area to game drive in.
 Beho Beho, Sand Rivers and Impala can all game drive in this area at a push….where as camps like Azura are a very long way away from here!